Pierre-Cng/AI_notes-/README.md

 * The optimizer specifies the exact way in which the gradient of the loss will be used to update parameters: for instance, it could be the RMSProp optimizer, SGD with momentum, and so on.

 ### Chapter III: Getting started with neural networks

+#### 1) Anatomy of a neural network

+**Layers: the building blocks of deep learning**

+* Simple vector data, stored in 2D tensors of shape (samples, features) -> Dense class in Keras
+* Sequence data, stored in 3D tensors of shape (samples, timesteps, features) -> recurrent layers such as an LSTM layer.
+* Image data, stored in 4D tensors -> 2D convolution layers (Conv2D)

+**Models: networks of layers**

+More than linear stack of layers, mapping a single input to a single output, variety of network topologies exists such as:
+* Two-branch networks
+* Multihead networks
+* Inception blocks

+> Picking the right network architecture is more an art than a science; and although there are some best practices and principles you can rely on, only practice can help you become a proper neural-network architect.